hellobrian/old-brianhan.co/content/blog/2019-01-04-generate-blog-posts-gatsby-hygen/index.md

     └── index.md
 ```

-From this point you could manually edit the folder names and frontmatter manually and start blogging!
+From this point you can manually edit the folder names and frontmatter and start blogging!

-Or we can make our hygen command a little smarter.
+But we can also use prompts in our CLI to make our hygen command a little smarter.

 ## Create a CLI for Generating Blog Posts

 ### Setup files

 Create a **prompts.js** and **slugify.js** file in **\_templates/blog/new**.

 The **prompt.js** file will be used to show prompts in the terminal so we can generate a blog post with all the correct data upfront.

 The **slugify.js** file is a helper function we'll be using to slugify our titles to use as a folder name.
 Here's a [gist](https://gist.github.com/hellobrian/6360f69850280a798452ee21e4267e26) with the slugify code.